Charlie Huston

-Charlie Huston is a novelist and TV writer.
-His twelve novels span several genres from crime to horror to science fiction.
-His books have been published in English by Ballentine, Del Rey, Mulholland and Orion, and translated into nine other languages.
-He adapted his novel The Mystic Arts of Erasing All Signs of Death for HBO, and his novel Already Dead for HBO Max.
-He has also written pilots for FX, FOX, Sony and Tomorrow Studios, served as a consulting producer for FOX's Gotham, and worked in several development rooms.
-He is known for storytelling that focuses on character and relationships in richly detailed worlds that blend genres.
+Charlie Huston (born 1968) is an American novelist, screenwriter and comic book writer.
+They have written various novels in different genres, including Caught Stealing (2004) that was adapted into a 2025 film by Darren Aronofsky.
+They have also written the Joe Pitt Casebooks book series that features a vampiric detective, as well as several standalone novels and comic books.

+Personal background

+Huston was born in Oakland, California in 1968.
+When they were two years old, the family moved to Livermore, California, where Huston grew up.
+When they were 19 years old, they attended San Francisco State University.
+They married Virginia Louise Smith, and the couple resides in Los Angeles.

 Career

-Caught Stealing, along with Six Bad Things and Huston's fourth novel, A Dangerous Man, follow the lovable anti-hero, baseball-mad Henry Thompson, as he works his way through mistaken identity, his past, and a new life for himself.
+Caught Stealing, along with Six Bad Things and Huston's fourth novel, A Dangerous Man, follow the lovable anti-hero, baseball-mad Henry Thompson, as he struggles to escape a deadly case of mistaken identity, his past, and build a new life for himself.

+In March 2024 it was announced that Huston was adapting Caught Stealing for a movie to be directed by Darren Aronofsky and starring Austin Butler.
+The film was released on August 29th, 2025.
-He wrote the five volume contemporary vampire noir Joe Pitt Casebooks primarily while living in Manhattan, finishing the final book in the series after moving to California.

-His four stand alone novels are The Shotgun Rule, The Mystic Arts of Erasing All Signs of Death, Sleepless, and Skinner.
+They wrote the five-volume contemporary vampire noir Joe Pitt Casebooks primarily while living in Manhattan, finishing the final book in the series after moving to California.
+Their five stand-alone novels are The Shotgun Rule, The Mystic Arts of Erasing All Signs of Death, Sleepless, Skinner and Catchpenny.

-In 2006, Huston joined the list of print authors who have written American comic books.
+In January 2013, it was announced that Huston was working on the pilot for FX's adaption of the Powers comic series.
+Between 2017 and 2019, they were a writer and producer on the Fox TV series Gotham.

+As of September 2022, they were developing and writing an original TV pilot titled Arcadia for Tomorrow Studios.
+This project is currently being packaged for further development.

 In April 2006, Marvel Comics launched Huston's reboot of the Marvel character Moon Knight.
-Huston wrote the first 12 issues of the series, concluding his run in December 2007.
-He also wrote the second Ultimates Annual issue in August 2006.
+They wrote the first 12 issues of the series, concluding the run in December 2007.
+They also wrote the second Ultimates Annual issue in August 2006.
 Another long-form comics work was a Wolverine series, Wolverine: The Best There Is, with artist Juan José Ryp.

-In January 2013, it was announced that Huston was working on the pilot for FX's adaption of the Powers comic series.
-Between 2017 and 2019, Huston was a writer and producer on the Fox TV series Gotham.

-As of September 2022, Huston is developing and writing an original TV pilot titled Arcadia for Tomorrow Studios.